This post has been updated as of May 2019

 From no-reply to please-reply

 Second to showing respect, providing an email address that’s linked to a real, live inbox also shows that you’re open for business.
-Sure, putting an email address out there may attract its fair share of auto-replies and crud, but chances are that there will also be useful, relevant messages, like:
+Although putting an email address out there may attract its fair share of auto-replies, chances are that there will also be useful, relevant messages, like:

 “I really enjoyed your latest email news.
 Can you provide us with a quote for a similar template?”